Work in Progress

 "Benefit Generosity and Injury Duration: Quasi-Experimental Evidence from Regression Kinks," (with Benjamin Hansen and Tuan Nguyen).

-forthcoming "Can School Sports Reduce Racial Gaps in Truancy and Achievement?"
+2017 "Can School Sports Reduce Racial Gaps in Truancy and Achievement?"
 Economic Inquiry (with Harold Cuffe and Wesley Bignell).
-(Previously “Too Busy for School?
-The Effect of Athletic Participation on Absenteeism,” IZA Discussion Paper 8426.)

 While existing research supports that participation in high-school athletics is associated with better education and labor-market outcomes, the mechanisms through which these benefits accrue are not well established.
-Using individual microdata collected daily, and team-specific schedules, we retrieve an estimate of the causal effect of high-school athletic participation on absenteeism, revealing that participation decreases overall absences, driven by reductions in unexcused absences in boys.
-There are strong game-day effects, though, for both genders, with truancy declines on game days subsequently offset with higher absenteeism.
-Important heterogeneity by race and family structure serves to reduce racial gaps in truancy and achievement.
+Using individual micro data collected daily, and team-specific schedules, we retrieve estimates of the causal effect of high school athletic participation on absenteeism, suggesting that participation decreases absences, driven primarily by reductions in unexcused absences in boys.
+There are also strong game-day effects in truancy, in both boys and girls, with truancy declines on game days more than offset by subsequent absenteeism.
+Important heterogeneity by race, gender, and family structure may serve to substantially reduce racial gaps in truancy and achievement.

 2016 “Heaping-Induced Bias in Regression-Discontinuity Designs,” Economic Inquiry (with Alan Barreca and Jason Lindo).